terraform-google-modules/terraform-google-kubernetes-engine/docs/upgrading_to_v14.0.md

 ### GKE Hub Register & Unregister behaviour has changed

 The [Hub submodule](https://github.com/terraform-google-modules/terraform-google-kubernetes-engine/tree/master/modules/hub) now supports registering a cluster to a Hub that is in a separate project.
-This is via the introduction of the `hub_project_id` variable.
+This is via the introduction of the `hub_project_id`. variable.
 If you specify this variable, the cluster will be registered to this project and the GKE cluster will be deployed in the project specified in the `project_id` variable.

 To upgrade to the latest version, you will need to remove the state for the `run_destroy_command[0]` resource because, as of this release we register / unregister clusters using the `--gke-uri` option.

 If you run into errors during upgrade, you can remove the state for the run_destroy_command resource by running:
 `terraform state rm module.hub.module.gke_hub_registration.null_resource.run_destroy_command[0]`